 Module 7b: Shift Thinking: Reflective Connecting Questions

 Reflective Connecting questions facilitate a party or parties to see the cycle of conflict that developed between them and how each of their actions may have led to a reaction from the other.
-They enable parties to make connections and links between various facets of a conflict, thus broadening and expanding their thinking.
-These questions increase understanding and facilitate the parties to agree actions should an incident like this arise in the future.(Demonstration film is done with both parties in the room)
+This mediator training enables mediators to support mediation parties in making connections and links between various facets of a conflict, thus broadening and expanding their thinking.
+These questions increase understanding and facilitate the parties to agree actions should an incident like this arise in the future.(Demonstration mediation film is done with both parties in the room)

 An essential next step for anyone who has done the theory of mediation and anyone who wants to up-skill.